kotlin-orm/ktorm/hexo-docs/source/en/entity-sequence.md

 Note that although we only need the names here, the generated SQL still selects all columns, that's because Ktorm doesn't know which columns are required.
 If we are sensitive to that performance issue, we can use the `filterColumns` function cooperatively, or we can also use the `mapColumns` function instead.

-In addition to the basic form of `map` function, Ktorm also provides `mapTo`, `mapIndexed` and `mapIndexedTo`, they have the same names as the extension functions of `kotlin.Sequence` in Kotlin standard lib, and their usages are totally the same.
+In addition to the basic form of `map` function, Ktorm also provides `mapTo`, `mapIndexed` and `mapIndexedTo`, they have the same names as the extension functions of `kotlin.Sequence` in Kotlin standard lib and their usages are totally the same.

 ### mapColumns